 Two labels (Jakn and Boaz) are traditionally placed under the right and left columns

 In the physical temple, the pillars were painted with symbolic icons meant to be concatenated into a concept.
 When the Kabalistic Bohemian Tarot was devised, the original symbols were placed (sometimes hidden) in the pictograms of the cards and the corresponding Hebrew letters were shown on the Kabal diagram instead of the symbols themselves.
 Thus, the letters of the Hebrew “words” on the temple pillars pointed to icons to be substituted.
 These icons are meant to be concatenated according to the “words” on the pillars.
 The concatenation modifies the general symbolic concept, for example the general concept for N is food, and may be represented by bread or fish, depending on context.
-Additional problems arise from difficulties in Romanizing the Hebrew letters, for example the Hebrew letter Tzaddi (symbol fish-hook) cannot be Romanized, but the letter J is the shape of a fish-hook, so the “word” Tzaddi-Aleph-Kaph-Nun is Romanized as JAKN.
+Additional problems arise from difficulties in Romanizing the Hebrew letters, for example the Hebrew letter Tzaddi (symbol fish-hook) looks somewhat like a “y”, but by “coincidence” is Romanized in the Kabalah as “J”, the shape of a fish-hook.

 One of the most closely guarded occult secrets is the meaning of the labels JAKN and BOAZ.
 The concatenation of these “words” is revealed below.

 The JAKN label of pillars interprets as "fish hook, man, hand (work), fish", or obtaining sustenance from work (being a laborer, by example a fisherman).